 Yes.
 Effective cultural change takes root when it is led and modelled by the leader.
 As we are focused on working with leadership teams to embed the how and why of what they do at a strategic level, this cannot be done in isolation from the senior leader and their ‘guiding coalition’ .

-Involvement in the BDC process costs approximately $9,000 per church per year.
-We currently have scholarships available to cover the full costs of participation in the 2-year BDC process, including the fortnightly coaching clusters and biannual BDC Intensives.
+Involvement in the BDC process costs approximately $10,000 per church per year.
+We currently have scholarships available to cover the 70% of the costs of participation in the 2-year BDC process, including the fortnightly coaching clusters and biannual BDC Intensives.
 In accepting the scholarship we ask that you make the commitment to the full BDC process over the two year period.

 It is strongly recommended for all cluster members to attend the intensive.
 The two-day Intensives, held twice per year, are an important component of the BDC process, providing a space for cluster groups to focus and strategise together.
 The tailored environment enables deeper exploration of concepts, application to your team’s context, cross-team learning, strategic planning and time for waiting on God.

-Coaching Clusters can begin at any time through the year.
+Coaching Clusters can begin at any time from May to October each year.
 Intensive 1 is held in the November of each year.
 It generally takes 6-8 weeks to go through the process of getting your first cluster started.

 Rapid mobilisation and multiplication is at the heart of the BDC process.
 At around the 6 month mark, cluster members have had the opportunity to apply some of the key principles in their own lives and are ready to bring others along on the journey through the formation of new clusters in their church.
 The initial cluster then provides an opportunity to not only learn and apply new principles and tools but also support and empower it’s members as they coach their own clusters.